MicrosoftDocs/cordova-docs/articles/getting-started/get-started-vs-code-cordova-tools-extension.md

     }
     ```

     This code uses the device's geolocation capability to get the latitude and longitude of the device's location.
-With that data it gets a zip code for that location and then populate the input box with that zip code:
+It then uses the latitude and longitude to get a zip code for that location and then populate the input box of your app with that zip code:

 1. Open the **index.js** file, and add the following code to the `onDeviceReady` function: